SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 ### Transformation

-The transformation has been performed via the tool [SPARQL-Anything](https://github.com/SPARQL-Anything/sparql.anything), which:
+The transformation has been performed via the tool [SPARQL-Anything](https://github.com/SPARQL-Anything/sparql.anything) [version 0.8.2](https://github.com/SPARQL-Anything/sparql.anything/releases/tag/v0.8.2), which:
 * does not need to change the structure of the GLEIF CSV file, provided as input for the transformation
 * allows to perform just a SPARQL CONSTRUCT query, see [line 14](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L14), and can leverage SPARQL functions such as [STRLANG](https://www.w3.org/TR/sparql11-query/#func-strlang) to combine a string with a language tag, see [line 70](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L70)
 * allows to query multiple files in different format via the SERVICE directive: